Partager cette annonce

 Lot 2

 This 2.86 +/- acre parcel is located on the east side of SR 426 about 400' south of Chapman Road.
-Potential curb cut on SR 426 from FDOT.
-Site is level, clean, no wetlands or environmental issues.
+There is a potential curb cut on SR 426 from FDOT. he site is level, clean, no wetlands or environmental issues.

 DESCRIPTION